N-J-Martin/st-andrews-dvsvc/README.md

 * `pgadmin`
 * `ollama` (requires nvidia GPU, but other containers should run even if this doesn't)

-This automatically loads environment variables from `.env` in the project directory.
-Set one up as per `example.env`.

 `docker compose run db pgadmin`

 will only spin up the database and pgAdmin containers.

 Access pgAdmin from a browser at port 5051, as specified in `compose.yaml`.
 The hostname of the database will be the container ID of db container (found by `docker compose ps`).

 ## Run just the crawler (without Docker)
 First, create a virtual environment.